< back to Blog home

 How Long Does It Take For Beer To Expire?

 Most beer companies will mark their bottles with an expiration date anywhere from 3 months to 9 months from the day of bottling.
 However, the date listed and the actual point that the beer will start losing flavor are not the same.
-You can expect a beer to be good for at least 5 months from the date on the bottle if you store it properly.
+You can expect a beer to be good for at least 5 months from the date on the bottle if you store it properly–and learn about how long does beer last in the fridge.
 That means you still have time to run a happy hour promotion and offload that extra beer.

 Does Beer Go Bad?